AsyncDisplayKit/Documentation/docs/_docs/layout2-layout-element-properties.md

   </tr>
   <tr>
     <td><b><code><a href="layout2-api-sizing.html#values-cgfloat-asdimension">ASDimension</a> .style.width</code></b></td>
-    <td>The width property specifies the height of the content area of an ASLayoutElement.
+    <td>The width property specifies the width of the content area of an ASLayoutElement.
 The minWidth and maxWidth properties override width.
 Defaults to ASDimensionAuto.</td>
   </tr>
   <tr>
     <td><b><code><a href="layout2-api-sizing.html#values-cgfloat-asdimension">ASDimension</a> .style.height</code></b></td>